castedo/dsi-spec/begin.md

 * As of 2023, the website
   [try.perm.pub](https://try.perm.pub) provides documentation, tutorials, and guides on resources supporting Document Succession Identifiers (DSIs).
-* For a non-technical discussion of DSIs and their purpose, see [Why Publish Digital Successions](https://perm.pub/wk1LzCaCSKkIvLAYObAvaoLNGPc).
+* For a non-technical overview of DSIs and their purpose, visit [Why Publish Digital Successions](https://perm.pub/wk1LzCaCSKkIvLAYObAvaoLNGPc).